 This offers a wealth of information on dealing with rape or sexual assault.

 The Government’s page on reporting this type of attack offers advice on how to go about reporting your assault.

-In this guide, we take a look at how a compensation claim could be made if you have been the unfortunate victim of rape.
+In this guide, we look at how a compensation claim could be made if you have been the unfortunate victim of rape.

 Why not take a look at our guide where we discuss compensation for PTSD.